dottox/roadmap.sh-devops/beginner-projects/static-site-server/README.md

-# SSH Remote Server Setup
+# Static Site Server
-A basic remote linux server and configure it to allow SSH.
+A basic linux server and configure it to serve a static site using Nginx.

 ## Getting Started
 1. **Create a Remote Server**